Electric-Coin-Company/zcash-docs/source/rtd_pages/user_guide.rst

    git checkout v2.1.0-1
    ./zcutil/fetch-params.sh

-This will fetch both our Sprout proving and verifying keys (the final ones created in the `Parameter Generation Ceremony <https://github.com/zcash/mpc>`_) in addition to the parameters generated in the `Sapling MPC <https://blog.z.cash/completion-of-the-sapling-mpc/>`_ which are used once Sapling activates, and place them into  ``~/.zcash-params/``.
-These keys are just under 1.7GB in size, so it may take some time to download them.
-Users upgrading from earlier ``1.x`` releases will need to download the additional Sapling parameters which are just under 800MB in size.
+This will fetch the parameters generated in the Sapling MPC, and place them into ``~/.zcash-params/ ``.
+These parameters are around 760 MB in size, so it may take some time to download them.
 The message printed by ``git checkout`` about a "detached head" is normal and does not indicate a problem.

 .. _ugBuild: